-JAG funds awarded to a state under this FY 2023 solicitation may be used to:
+JAG funds awarded to a state under this FY 2024 solicitation may be used to:

-- Support reentry projects with the goal of improving outcomes for incarcerated individuals returning to the community from prison or jail.
-Support projects related to preventing, detecting, seizing, and/or stopping the presence and use of contraband cellphones within correctional facilities.
-This includes the purchasing of managed access systems and other mitigation technologies (as permitted by applicable law). - Purchase fentanyl and methamphetamine detection equipment, equipment including handheld instruments and training for law enforcement safety, as well as opioid reversal agents. - Purchase drug-detection canines to combat the rise of drug trafficking, including that of methamphetamines. - Support efforts to seal and expunge criminal history information in accordance with state laws and policies. - Support efforts to attract and retain an all-inclusive, diverse, expert, and accountable law enforcement workforce, with a focus on gender and racial diversity. - Support virtual reality de-escalation training. - Purchase humane remote restraint devices that enable law enforcement to restrain an uncooperative subject without requiring the infliction of pain. - Purchase gunfire detection technology. - Promote data sharing and sex offender monitoring.
+- Support reentry projects with the goal of improving outcomes for incarcerated individuals returning to the community from prison or jail. - Support public defense systems, including the hiring and retention of attorneys. - Support projects related to preventing, detecting, seizing, and/or stopping the presence and use of contraband cellphones within correctional facilities.
+This includes the purchasing of managed access systems and other mitigation technologies (as permitted by applicable law). - Purchase fentanyl and methamphetamine detection equipment, including handheld instruments and training for law enforcement safety, as well as opioid reversal agents. - Purchase drug-detection canines to combat the rise of drug trafficking, including that of methamphetamines. - Support efforts to seal and expunge criminal history information in accordance with state laws and policies. - Support efforts to attract and retain an inclusive, diverse, expert, and accountable law enforcement workforce that reflects the community it serves. - Support virtual reality de-escalation training. - Purchase humane remote restraint devices that enable law enforcement to restrain an uncooperative subject without inflicting pain. - Purchase gunfire detection technology. - Support implementation of Rapid DNA at the booking station to include assisting with the initial costs associated with updating criminal history systems, integration with booking station systems, and purchasing new technologies associated with Rapid DNA at the booking station (Note: JAG funds may not be used for Rapid DNA testing of evidentiary material-see the DNA Testing of Evidentiary Materials and Uploading DNA Profiles to a Database section for more information on the topic). - Purchase an Electronic Tracing System (eTrace). - Purchase a NIBIN Enforcement Support System (NESS).

-Additionally, JAG funds awarded under this FY 2023 solicitation may be used for any purpose indicated here: Purposes for Which Funds Awarded Under the Edward Byrne Memorial Justice Assistance Grants (JAG) Program May Be Used (ojp.gov).
+Additionally, JAG funds awarded under this FY 2024 solicitation may be used for any purpose indicated here: Purposes for Which Funds Awarded Under the Edward Byrne Memorial Justice Assistance Grants (JAG) Program May Be Used (ojp.gov).